-At Cromwell Hospital, we offer our patients holistic world-class head and neck care provided by world-leading multidisciplinary specialists.
-We take cancer care seriously and we understand the impact it can have on people’s lives; thus, we ensure a holistic approach to care is always adopted.
+At Cromwell Hospital, we provide one of the UK's leading private head and neck cancer services, with holistic world-class care delivered by a team of multidisciplinary specialists within our Integrated Cancer Campus.
+We take cancer care seriously and we understand the impact it can have on people’s lives – thus, we ensure a holistic approach to care is always adopted.

 We put our patients at the heart of quality care and excellence, and we work effectively as a multidisciplinary team to deliver high quality care and compassion.

 Speech, swallowing, eating, and breathing are all significant aspects of quality of life that can be affected by oral cancer and its treatment.
-At Cromwell Hospital, dietitians and speech and language therapists support every step of the way before, during, and after treatment.
+At Cromwell Hospital, our clinical nurse specialist, dietitians and specialised speech and language therapists support every step of the way before, during, and after treatment.

-Our head and neck surgeons have extensive experience treating oral cancer patients, and they also deliver reliable and high-quality reconstructions.
-We provide the best chance for successful oral cancer treatment with the least effects on your health, and for that, we collaborate with the top restorative dentists and speech and swallowing specialists in the UK.
+Our head and neck surgeons have extensive experience treating oral cancer patients, as well as delivering reliable and high-quality reconstructions.
+We also collaborative with the UK’s top restorative dentists to provide the best chance for successful oral cancer treatment with the least effects on your health.

-The good news is that skin cancers may nearly always be successfully treated if discovered early.
-Therefore, we emphasise how crucial it is to get diagnosed as soon as you notice any skin cancer symptoms.
+The good news is that skin cancers may nearly always be successfully treated if discovered early – so it’s crucial that you visit your GP as soon as you notice any skin cancer symptoms.

 You will receive the highest degree of care possible from our experienced world-class specialists in reconstructive head and neck surgery.

-We regularly work with patients whose general outcome has, regrettably, been adversely affected by bad treatment decisions, therefore, if you experience any issues with your salivary glands, it is advised that you consult a head and neck surgery specialist immediately.
+We regularly work with patients whose general outcome has been adversely affected by poor treatment decisions.
+If you experience any issues with your salivary glands, it is advisable that you consult a head and neck surgery specialist immediately.

 When should you come to see us?